Davion Mitchell

-Davion De'Monte Earl Mitchell (/ˈdeɪviˌɒn/ DAY-vee-on; born September 5, 1998) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
+Davion De'Monte Earl Mitchell (/ˈdeɪviˌɒn/ DAY-vee-on; born September 5, 1998), nicknamed Off-Night, is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
 He played college basketball for the Auburn Tigers and the Baylor Bears.
 He was taken ninth overall in the 2021 NBA draft by the Sacramento Kings.

 Early life

 Mitchell attended Liberty County High School in Hinesville, Georgia.
 As a junior, he averaged 24.2 points, 7.1 assists and 2.9 steals per game, leading his team to its first Class 4A state title.
 Mitchell was named Savannah Morning News Player of the Year.
 In his senior season, he averaged 23.8 points, 5.3 rebounds and 5.2 assists per game.
 Mitchell competed for the Georgia Stars on the Amateur Athletic Union circuit.
 A consensus four-star recruit, he committed to playing college basketball for Auburn over offers from Cincinnati, UConn, Florida, Georgia and Clemson, among others.